davidberenstein1957/concise-concepts/README.md

 # Features
 ## Matching Pattern Rules
+A general introduction about the usage of matching patterns in the [usage section](#usage).
 ### Customizing Matching Pattern Rules
 Even though the baseline parameters provide a decent result, the construction of these matching rules can be customized via the config passed to the spaCy pipeline.